AleoNet/snarkOS/README.md

 Full list of CLI flags and options can be viewed with `snarkos --help`:

 ```
-snarkOS <version>
+snarkos
 The Aleo Team <hello@aleo.org>

 USAGE:
-    snarkos [FLAGS] [OPTIONS]
+    snarkos [OPTIONS]

 FLAGS:
-    -d, --debug       Enable debug mode
     -h, --help       Prints help information
     -V, --version    Prints version information

 OPTIONS:
-        --miner <address>    Specify the address that will receive miner rewards
+        --miner <miner>            Specify this as a mining node, with the given miner address
+    -n, --network <network>        Specify the network of this node [default: 2]
-        --node <port>        Specify the port for the node server
+        --node <node>              Specify the port for the node server
-        --rpc <port>         Specify the port for the RPC server
+        --rpc <rpc>                Specify the port for the RPC server
-        --verbose <verbose>  Specify the verbosity (default = 1) of the node [possible values: 0, 1, 2, 3]
+        --verbosity <verbosity>    Specify the verbosity of the node [possible values: 0, 1, 2, 3] [default: 3]
 ```